 How to Set Up Your Giving Page for End-of-Year Fundraising

-The end-of-year giving season is quickly approaching and many of you have already started planning your campaigns (check out this blog to help you get started with planning if you haven’t already).
+The end-of-year giving season is quickly approaching, and many of you have already started planning your campaigns (check out 3 Things You Can Do Right Now to Prepare for End-of-Year Giving to help you get started with planning if you haven’t already).
 One way to maximize your effectiveness in your campaign is to make sure your giving pages are in great shape and ready to accept donations.
 Here are a few things to consider.

 Make Sure it Works!